from The Myth of the Great Secret: An

 to dispose of their bodies.
 The feast of Passover was beginning and

 Jews would be forbidden to prepare graves.

-The five wounds were significant of the
+The five wounds were

 of the senses by which the vision of the Kingdom could be regained.

 Five "wounds" appear similarly on the body of Tara, the goddess of

 compassion, born of a tear of the Bodhisattva Avalokitesvara.
 She